 Send

-Libra creates the Discovery, runs the extraction, and shows the result as a preview card.
+Libra creates the Discovery, runs the extraction, and shows a Discovery created card.
 Each row corresponds to one document; columns appear as Libra extracts them.

 4

-Click Show in Discovery to open the full Discovery view.
+Click Open Discovery on the card to open the full Discovery view.
 Add or remove columns; the Discovery re-runs immediately for any new column.

 Be specific about what to check or extract

-“Review this NDA” gives a generic Review.
-“Review for confidentiality scope, term length, and remedies for breach, flagging deviations from a standard buyer-friendly NDA” gives a focused Review.
+“Review this NDA” leaves Libra guessing which of your Playbooks fits.
+“Review for confidentiality scope, term length, and remedies for breach, flagging deviations from a standard buyer-friendly NDA” both narrows the ranking in the chooser and gives a focused Review.

 One Review or Discovery per chat works best

-Multiple in one chat works, but the chat gets cluttered with multiple preview cards.
-For the cleanest workflow, one Review/Discovery per chat, then a follow-up chat for the next one.
+Multiple in one chat works, but the chat gets cluttered with multiple cards.
+For the cleanest workflow, one Review or Discovery per chat, then a follow-up chat for the next one.

 Use Reference in chat for follow-up reasoning